 - $500 comprehensive deductible

 To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
-Our sample drivers own a 2019 Mercedes 300, commute five days a week and drive 12,000 miles annually.
+Our base profile drivers own a 2019 Mercedes of the following model types, commute five days a week and drive 12,000 miles annually:

 These are sample rates and should only be used for comparative purposes.